-Clicker training is a positive method of dog training in which the owner clicks a small remote control each time the dog shows a desired behavior.
+Clicker training is a positive method of dog training in which the owner clicks a small remote control each time the dog shows the desired behavior.
 Every time the owner clicks the clicker, the dog receives a treat.
 The dog is able to receive instant feedback that whatever behavior was just performed was met by a positive response from its owner.
-Over time the dog begins to associate the sound of the clicker with receiving a treat for a certain behavior, such as sitting, lying down, or rolling over.
+Over time, the dog begins to associate the sound of the clicker with receiving a treat for a certain behavior, such as sitting, lying down, or rolling over.
 Eventually, the dog learns the correct behaviors in order to hear the clicker and receive the reward.

-Does Clicker Training work?
+Does Clicker Training Work?

 Clicker training is an efficient way to train your dog, as it is science-based and backed by a multitude of research.
 Many studies have proven that animals are able to learn by association, and the method can be traced back to Pavlov’s Theory of Classical Conditioning, in which he showed that dogs would associate the sound of a bell with food if it was rung before each meal.
 Gradually, the dogs would begin to anticipate food by salivating just from hearing the sound of a bell, even if there was no food present.
-Clicker training is based on the same theory that dogs will begin to associate the sound of the clicker with some sort of reward, and eventually the sound of the clicker will prompt the dogs to show the correct behavior without treats being present.
+Clicker training is based on the same theory that dogs will begin to associate the sound of the clicker with some sort of reward, and eventually, the sound of the clicker will prompt the dogs to show the correct behavior without treats being present.

-How To Clicker Train Your Dog
+How to Clicker Train Your Dog

 Before you begin training your dog with the clicker, you must first condition the dog to associate the clicker with a reward.
 This can easily be done by clicking the clicker at random times and rewarding the dog with a treat immediately after.
 Carry some treats around in your pocket, and click the clicker in various places and situations, such as in public, at home, while sitting, while standing, in the car, etc., so the dog realizes the clicker can be used anywhere and at any time.
 Your dog will learn that every time he hears the clicker, he will immediately be rewarded.

-Tips For Clicker Training Your Dog
+Tips for Clicker Training Your Dog

-If you click the clicker, you must give your dog a treat.
+- If you click the clicker, you must give your dog a treat.
 Consistency is key here; even if you accidentally click the clicker, it’s better to go ahead and give your dog a treat, or the dog may get the impression that clicks don’t always mean rewards.

-Keep treats hidden as much as possible, such as in a bag or in your pocket.
+- Keep treats hidden as much as possible, such as in a bag or in your pocket.
 If you hold treats in your hand before you click the clicker, the dog will learn he only has to behave if you’re holding a treat.
 By hiding treats, your dog will learn there is a potential to earn treats at any time, so he should always obey and show good behavior, not just when the owner is holding a treat.

-Don’t use your clicker to get your dog’s attention, as this will confuse the dog and interfere with the dog’s understanding of the clicker.
+- Don’t use your clicker to get your dog’s attention, as this will confuse the dog and interfere with the dog’s understanding of the clicker.